WalletScrutiny/WalletScrutinyCom/_hardware/coinkite.coldcard.mk2.md

 ## Update 2022-10-25

 The [ColdCard website](https://coldcard.com/downloads/) states that the latest firmware update (4.1.6) for the MK3 is the same as the MK2.
 Pending verification for v4.1.6, we'll mark this review as a work-in-progress.

+If you are a user of the Mk2, please check the
+{% include walletLink.html wallet='hardware/coldcardMk3' verdict='true' %} for
+your binary updates' reproducibility.
+As this product still is being used by many, we might update the review in tandem with the Mk3 despite being out of production.

 ### Old Review